What Is a Site Survey? Your Guide to Network Planning

 Site Survey — FAQ

-Three very common reasons to perform a site survey when installing wireless access points in a new location include:
+Key factors that make a site survey essential before installing wireless access points in a new location include:

-- To determine the optimal placement of access points
+- To pinpoint the most effective locations for access points

 - To identify potential sources of interference